-Carmen appeared in 1986 as a declared edition of 500 which may have been later reduced.
+Carmen appeared in 1986 as a declared edition of 500 which (like Madame Butterfly) was probably never completed.
 In 1988 she sold for $1975 but the edition was closed before 1993.
 (Note: The detail photograph is of a Carmen who is missing her decorative haircomb.)
 She is 14.5” high and is sometimes confused by online sellers sellers with Kitri which is a costumed ballerina sculpture from Don Quixote.
 Kitri can be seen in the Ballerinas post.